zakrot/wp-slimstat/readme.txt

 WP Touch has an advanced option that they call Restricted Mode, which attempts to fix issues where other plugins load scripts which interfere with WPtouch CSS and JavaScript.
 If you enable this feature, it will prevent WP SlimStat from running the tracking script (thank you, [Per](http://wordpress.org/support/topic/known-users-not-logged)).

-= How can I change the colors associated to color-coded pageviews (known user, known visitors, search engines, etc)? = Go to Settings > SlimStat > View tab and paste your custom CSS into the corresponding field.
+= How can I change the colors associated to color-coded pageviews (known user, known visitors, search engines, etc)? = Go to SlimStat > Settings > Advanced tab and paste your custom CSS into the corresponding field.
 Use the following code as a reference:

 `.postbox p.is-search-engine,
 .legend span.is-search-engine{background-color:#C1E751;color:#444}